 1. In a Word, Rum!

-There a many places in the Caribbean that you can go and experience great rum, but Grand Cayman is among the best.
-Although there are many things these islands are known for, rum is not only one of the most fun, it is also one of the most prevalent on Grand Cayman.
-Whether you are cruising or fly into the island, there are many different areas in which you can experience the local flavor.
+There are many places in the Caribbean where you can go and experience great rum, but Grand Cayman is among the best.
+Although there are many things these islands are known for, rum is not only one of the most fun, but it is also one of the most prevalent on Grand Cayman.
+Whether you are cruising or flying into the island, there are many different areas in which you can experience the local flavor.

 Grand Cayman has multiple rum shops on the island, from George Town to the far north end of Seven Mile Beach in which you can sample rums, purchase or have them shipped back home.
 There are also about as many flavors of rum cake to eat on the island as people.
 These make excellent gifts to bring back as well as something to eat while out on the beach.
 Many of these shops for rum or rum cakes are spread all over the island, so you can definitely experience this treat no matter what part of the island you are heading to for your excursion.